rileycong/de-nytaxi/cohorts/2024/03-data-warehouse/homework.md

 - 12,488
 - 128,219
 - 112
-- 1,622
+- 1,622 X

 ## Question 4:
 What is the best strategy to make an optimized table in Big Query if your query will always order the results by PUlocationID and filter based on lpep_pickup_datetime?
 - Cluster on lpep_pickup_datetime Partition by PUlocationID
-- Partition by lpep_pickup_datetime  Cluster on PUlocationID
+- Partition by lpep_pickup_datetime  Cluster on PUlocationID    X
 - Partition by lpep_pickup_datetime and Partition by PUlocationID
 - Cluster on by lpep_pickup_datetime and Cluster on PUlocationID